-Indeed, it appears as a perfect complementary model to the GH5 for stills, not only matching much of its functionality, but also bettering it in a number of ways.
-With a more defined grip than the GX line, a focus on fast burst shooting and refinements to its AF system, the camera appears as a challenger to the likes of the action-focused Canon EOS 7D Mark II and Nikon D7500, as well as recent high-end mirrorless options such as the Olympus OM-D E-M1 Mark II.
+Indeed, it appears as a perfect complementary model to the GH5 and especially the new GH5S, but optimised for stills rather than video – though the November 2019 v2.0 firmware update brings them much closer together.
+With a more defined grip than the GX line, a focus on fast burst shooting and refinements to its AF system, the camera appears as a challenger to the likes of the action-focused Canon EOS 90D and Nikon D7500, as well as recent high-end mirrorless options such as the Olympus OM-D E-M1 Mark II.

 Admittedly, much of what we're seeing introduced in the G9 is not entirely new, and no doubt Panasonic realises it must now play catch up if it's to win over DSLR users and those not strongly tied to other mirrorless systems.

 The 60fps burst mode, which reduces down to 20fps with continuous autofocus, is just slightly better on paper than the 60fps/18fps option offered by the OM-D E-M1 Mark II, while claims of 6.5-stop image stabilisation are also mirrored by that camera.

 The option to define different autofocusing options for easy recall is something Canon users are very familiar with, and something Fujifilm users have enjoyed on recent cameras like the X-T2.
 The Night Mode option, meanwhile, which turns the screen and EVF completely red, has also appeared on recent Pentax models.
 Even so, it's the fact that we now have all of these features and many more in a single model that makes the G9 so attractive.